Photography-Embedded Literature – Before 1970

 Andre Breton.
 Nadja.
 Paris: Gallimard, 1945.
 A classic Surrealist novel with forty-four uncredited, b&w photographs.
 I have written about the book here.

 Wright Morris.
 The Inhabitants.
 NY: Scribner’s, 1946.
 Wright Morris (1910-1998) was a true cross-over artist.
 He was an established novelist, who published nineteen novels and won the National Book Award for Fiction twice—in 1957 and again in 1981.
-And he had his photography exhibited at the Museum of Modern Art for the first time in 1941, and had five books devoted to his own photographs published.
+And he had his photography exhibited at the Museum of Modern Art for the first time in 1941 and had five books devoted to his own photographs published.
 The Inhabitants was the first of three novels that Morris wrote, specifically intended to be accompanied by his own photographs.
 In general, this book is laid out with his images printed fully on one page and his ongoing text on the opposite, creating an equality between text and images that is rare.
 Morris followed this up with The Home Place in 1948.

 Didier Desroches [pseud. for Paul Éluard and Dora Maar].
 Le Temps Deborde.
 Paris: Les Cahiers d’Art, 1947.
 Poems by Éluard and eleven photographs of his wife Nusch by Man Ray and Dora Maar.
 This book was a memorial to Nusch, who died from a stroke in 1946 at the age of forty.

 Wright Morris.
 The Home Place.
 NY: Scribner’s, 1948.
 The second of Morris’s Depression-era photo-embedded novels follows a family who loses their home in New York and settles in Nebraska.
 Full-page images alternate with text throughout the book.
 A beautiful new edition was issued in 2018.
 Morris wanted to do yet another photo-embedded novel, but Scribner’s refused to let him.
-He eventually published a number of non-fiction titles that included his photography, but it wasn’t until 1980 that he was able to release his third and final novel with photographs, Plains Song: For Female Voices (Harper and Row).
+He eventually published numerous non-fiction titles that included his photography, but it wasn’t until 1980 that he was able to release his third and final novel with photographs, Plains Song: For Female Voices (Harper and Row).
 Morris’ 1999 book Time Pieces: Photographs, Writing, and Memory (Aperture) devotes several essays to the subject of combining images and text.

 1950s